sotrh/learn-wgpu/docs/intermediate/tutorial12-camera/README.md

 I've been putting this off for a while.
 Implementing a camera isn't specifically related to using WGPU properly, but it's been bugging me so let's do it.

-`main.rs` is getting a little crowded, so let's create a `camera.rs` file to put our camera code.
+`lib.rs` is getting a little crowded, so let's create a `camera.rs` file to put our camera code.
 The first things we're going to put in it are some imports and our `OPENGL_TO_WGPU_MATRIX`.

 ```rust
 use cgmath::*;